eldaahz/digital-archive-project/README.md

 4. In Google Colab, click the Play button beside each cell to run it.

 # Usage examples for key functions
+1. clean_titles()
+   This function prompts the user to input an artwork title and removes any special characters or extra spaces sanitized_title = clean_title
+2. search_art_by_artist()
+   This function prompts the user to enter an artist's name and prints their artwork if any is found
+   3. validate_dimesnions()
+      This function prompts the user to enter an artwork's height, length, and width to search for art and ensure each dimension is a positive number

 # Function library overview and organization
 Our function library is organized by complexity level and team member contributions to make it easy to read and test.